matsengrp/olmsted/README.md

 ```

 Run ` ./bin/process_data.py --help` for more on how to run that Python script to parse your data according to the json-schema.

+### Generating input data

+Olmsted is a visualization tool and should not depend on the methods used for clustering sequences into clonal families, inferring phylogenetic trees among them, etc.

+One set of tools we have had success with is [partis](https://github.com/psathyrella/partis) for inferring clonal families and naive sequences, and [CFT](https://github.com/matsengrp/cft) for inferring phylogenetic trees and ancestral sequences.

 ## Deployment